montagestudio/firefly/README.md

 should be reasonably fast now that they are all set up.

 After running `npm stop` the machines are not using CPU, but still take up disk space.
-Run `vagrant destroy` to remove the VMs from disk.
-Again, you can use `npm start` to bring them back, but this will take the same amount of time as the initial setup.
+Instead of `npm stop` you can run `vagrant destroy` to remove the VMs from disk.
+You can use `npm start` to bring them back, but this will take almost the same amount of time as the initial setup.

 Developing
 ==========